Stark Level Manifolds

 For isolated atoms or ions, each sub-level within a manifold can be expected to be a stationary state, as long as there are no additional effects (e.g. optical fields) inducing transitions between those levels.
 When a specific sub-level is populated, for example by bracket optical pumping], that population may stay for a substantial time.

 The situation is entirely different in solid media, where the electrons interact not only with other parts of their atom, but also with other atoms.
 In particular, lattice vibrations, in quantum mechanics described with phonons, lead to very rapid transitions between the sub-levels within any manifold.
-As a result of that, there is very rapid thermalization (typically on a picosecond timescale) within each manifold, although the total population of a certain manifold may have a lifetime which is many orders of magnitude longer.
+As a result of that, there is very rapid thermalization (typically on a picosecond timescale) within each manifold, although the total population in a certain manifold may have a lifetime which is many orders of magnitude longer.
 The relative population numbers of the sub-levels are then simply determined by a Boltzmann distribution.

 For that reason, many laser models for solid-state lasers work with population numbers (or densities) only of the Stark level manifolds, not of individual levels.
 A four-level laser gain medium, for example, is then understood to be one where four Stark level manifolds are relevant.
 Assuming quasi-instantaneous thermalization within the manifolds (which is in most cases a very reasonable approximation), one achieves a substantial simplification of the models.
 In particular, the spectral shapes of absorption and emission transitions (e.g. for pump absorption, fluorescence and stimulated emission on laser transitions) are then fixed.
 Deviations from that simple behavior are sometimes encountered, for example when an optical amplifier is applied to intense ultrashort pulses with pulse durations below the thermalization time.